Wedjat Signal: clear

 Green means go.

 Wedjat is an AI-directed red team.
-Most tools hand you a risk score and a guess.
-We hand you the attack path: from one authorized foothold to your crown jewels, hop by hop, every step a command you can run yourself.
+From one approved foothold we walk the attack path to your crown jewels, hop by hop, every step a command you can run yourself.
 When we say a door opens, you watch it open.
-Then we hand it back so you can close it.

 How we operate